 If nothing else, we get a sense of this movie's popularity just because it's apparently profitable for Warner to keep reissuing the same disc over and over again with variant, tacky packaging.
 They just keep selling; and this doesn't even include the dozens of other Vacation discs Warner has released in every other region around the world.
 Meanwhile, Looking for Mr. Goodbar can't get a single DVD in the history of the format.
 It was nominated for two Oscars for chrissakes.
 Anyway, refocusing, Warner even included Vacation in a couple of 4 and 5 Film Favorite DVD collections as recently 2016, but at this point the blus are of much more interest.
 So after the original 2010 DVD, it was re-released on blu in 2013 as the 30th Anniversary Edition, with an all-new "featurette."
 That edition was also included in a 2014 3-disc set with European Vacation and Planes Trains and Automobiles.
 So out of all those releases, the two versions to care about are the 20th Anniversary DVD and 30th blu-ray.
 We'll take a look at those, plus the original 2010 blu-ray.

-All three discs feature the original mono track, in DTS-HD on the blus, with optional English subtitles.
+All four discs feature the original mono track, in DTS-HD on the blus and UHD, with optional English subtitles.
 And as usual with Warner Bros, they also include a number of foreign language options.
 The DVD throws in both French, Spanish and Portuguese dubs and sets of subtitles.
 But what's a little bit interesting is that the 30th Anniversary blu has more language options than the 2010 edition.
 2010 has French and Spanish dubs and subs, while the 2013 has Spanish, Castillian and German dubs, plus Castillian, Danish, Finnish, French, German, Norwegian, Spanish and Swedish subtitles.
-But who cares about foreign dubs, let's get to the important difference between the blu-ray editions.
+The 2023 disc goes back to the 2010 with just French and Spanish dubs and subs.
+So if you have a need for foreign language options, you might still want to hang onto that 2013 disc.

 So it's kind of a big collection of easter eggs.
 You click around the image of this car and get different, short video clips.
 For example, if you click on the front bumper, you get a brief interview with Dana Barron talking about why she didn't appear in the sequel, or if you click on the front tire, you get an interview with Christie Brinkley.
 If you click on the front windshield, it takes you inside the car where you get another layout of the radio, and clicking each station button gives you more little videos.
 Now, these videos really range in quality.
 One of them is a great little featurette with Matty Simmons and stunt coordinator/ driver Dick Ziker talking about the famous station wagon.
 But then clicking on the roof rack just brings up a montage of Aunt Edna gags from the film with no new footage.
 One radio button just gives you a clip of Brinkley introducing the 20th Anniversary, apparently an alternative they would've used to the film intro if they couldn't get Chevy.
 There are also three outtakes from that video recording with Chevy joking around, Dana Barron introducing a clip of the family singing in the car, and a featurette where Brinkley and Simmons talk about the hotel dinner scene.

 I can see why they left it off later editions as-is.
-The novelty/ chore of clicking around hunting for easter eggs has gone out of fashion, and while some of the clips are great, and feature interviews with people who weren't included on any of the other extras, others are pretty worthless, like the clips from the film.
-Plus, most of them are really short, and they don't exactly cut together into a cohesive documentary.
-But it's really a shame to see some of them go, and they could've at least strung the more substantive interviews into a single featurette for future editions.
+The novelty/ chore of clicking around hunting for easter eggs has gone out of fashion, and while some of the clips are great, and feature interviews with people who weren't included on anywhere else, others are pretty worthless, like the clips from the film.
+But it's really a shame to see some of them go, and they could've at least strung the more substantive interviews into a single feature for future editions.
+There's a great ten to minute featurette in there with all the fun bits.
 It's even got its own IMDB entry as if that had been the case.
 But nope, they just scrapped it all.